ManApart/quest-command/notes.md

 - Items can have bodyparts/locations with 'equipped' items
 - An item’s combined properties include the adjustments from the sub-equiped items
 - Maybe crafted item has taglist of adjusted stats, and only those stats are changed by equipped items?
+- Items’ bodies have body parts with the different materials of an item (a hatchet has a wooden handle and metal head)

 Ex: Hilt + blade = sword.
 Iron blade gives 2 attack to sword, but steel blade gives 3 etc

 Ex2: Leather gauntlet can be crafted into casting gauntlet.
 Casting gauntlet has location/slots for liner, gem, and decoration.
 Liner could have a steel mesh that ups defence or a fur liner that increases heat.
 In battle / targeting these sub locations are ignored and only used to build the item’s total properties

 Ideas
 - Fletching
 - Tanning
 - In depth combination of parts
 - Properties transfer from crafted ingredients to final weapon?

 ### Interaction